coleifer/peewee/docs/peewee/playhouse.rst

 Signal support
 --------------

 Models with hooks for signals (a-la django) are provided in ``playhouse.signals``.
 To use the signals, you will need all of your project's models to be a subclass of ``playhouse.signals.Model``, which overrides the necessary methods to provide support for the various signals.

-.. highlight:: python
 .. code-block:: python

     from playhouse.signals import Model, post_save